- Does an immobilizer defeat affect performance software / tune that is on the ECU?

 - How long is your average service turnaround time?

-ECU coding/flashing services: Our turnaround time tends to be from the next day up to two business days from the time that we receive your instrument cluster.
+ECU coding/flashing services: Our turnaround time tends to be from the next day up to two (2) business days from the time that we receive your ECU.

-Instrument cluster coding/flashing services: Our turnaround time tends to be from the next day up to two business days from the time that we receive your instrument cluster.
+Instrument cluster coding/flashing services: Our turnaround time tends to be from the next day up to two (2) business days from the time that we receive your Instrument Cluster.

 Instrument cluster color conversions, repairs, and other services: Our turnaround time tends to be from the next day up to five business days from the time that we receive your cluster depending on how much work is being done or availability of parts (we will notify you way in advance if there is any issue with part availability).